swcarpentry/managing-research-software-projects/_episodes/01-intro.md

 - "Research software is 'good enough' when people other than its authors can use it with confidence and extend it with reasonable effort."
 ---

-> When life gives you lemons, think carefully if you want to tend a lemon tree garden forever.
-> – [Daniel Schauenberg][quote-schauenberg]
-{: .quotation}

 *   Key differences between research software and "normal" projects
     *   Requirements may be either:
         *   Discovered as we go along (exploring)